GrooveHQ/docs/reference/object/folder/index.md

 # Folder

 A Groove Folder.
-Each folder containsr a set of Conditions that allow for smart filtering of conversations in a Channel.
+Each folder contains a set of Conditions that allow for smart filtering of conversations in a Channel.

 For example, to show Only your active Conversations, you can create